The Russia Investigations, Explained

 December 18: The Green Party’s 2016 presidential nominee, Jill Stein, releases a statement confirming that the intelligence committee has asked her to provide documents relating to interference in the election.
 Committee chairman Richard Burr (R-N.C.) says the committee initially meant “to look at the possible connections of any campaign and Russians.
 Now maybe everybody interpreted that to limit it to the Trump administration.
 That was never the intent.”

-Editor’s note: This post was updated on Jan.
-16, 2018 to include details about the special counsel’s subpoena of Stephen Bannon.
+Editor’s note: This post was updated on April 4, 2018 to include details about the sentencing of Alex van der Zwaan.